 Minor because: The third-party audit was applicable and provided objective evidence that the supplier’s quality assurance program met the requirements of 10 CFR 50, Appendix B. The applicant identified the issue and provided adequate and prompt corrective action.

--than-minor if: The third-party audit had significant open findings that call into question the supplier’s ability to provide basic components in accordance with the requirements of 10 CFR 50 Appendix B.
+More-than-minor if: The third-party audit had significant open findings that call into question the supplier’s ability to provide basic components in accordance with the requirements of 10 CFR 50 Appendix B.

 -or-